adaptris/interlok-custom-component-example/README.md

 The things you should consider changing are (You don't have to, but it will make your project a mystery when it comes to discoverability).

 Some of these properties can be overridden by putting (the ones that use ?: ternary operators) those properties in a `gradle.properties` file.
-In most cases variables that should be environment specific are done like; variables that are specific to the build are left as normal variables defined in the gradle script.
+In most cases variables that should be environment specific are done like this; variables that are specific to the build are left as normal variables defined in the gradle script.

 Gradle Entry | Impact | Description |
 -------|------------|------|